espoon-voltti/evaka/frontend/README.md

 ```

 Place the fetched `.tgz` packages in the `./vendor/fortawesome/` directory,
-and run `yarn install` to install the packages to the `node_modules` directory.
+and run `./unpack-pro-icons.sh` to install the packages to the `node_modules` directory.

 #### Instructions for Voltti developers

-Voltti developers can use the helper script to fetch the icon packages from
+Voltti developers can use the helper script to fetch and unpack the icon packages from
-a private S3 bucket: `./init-pro-icons.sh`
+a private S3 bucket: `./init-pro-icons.sh && ./unpack-pro-icons.sh`

 For updating the icons, follow [the non-Voltti developer guide](#instructions-for-developers-with-a-license-for-font-awesome-professional-icons)
 for fetching the new versions.
 Once fetched, upload the packages to S3: